 Here are some critical elements to include in your policy limits settlement demand offer of claim to the insurance company:

 - Applicable insurance policy limits and why probably liability might award you more than the same policy limits.

 - Reasonable settlement demand offer

-You should discuss the probably liability of a bad faith insurer with a personal injury lawyer prior to sending a policy limits demand letter so that you can ensure your policy limits demand is reasonable.
+It would be best to discuss the probable liability of a bad faith insurer with a personal injury lawyer before sending a policy limits demand letter to ensure your policy limits demand is reasonable.

-Talk to our law firm about the insured’s liability (or the insured’s punitive damage exposure) and coverage dispute promptly as well as the relevant insurance policy.
+Talk to our law firm about the insured’s liability (or punitive damage exposure), coverage dispute promptly, and the relevant insurance policy.

 We can see if the insurer bad faith caused you damages, especially if the insurer rejected the claim outright, and investigate other third parties and liability insurers too.

 How an Attorney Can Help in Your Insurance Policy Limits Controversy

 But what if the insurer rejects the claim, initially or entirely?
 In that case, we can work with you and third parties to file a policy limits demand arguing they negotiated in bad faith and probably have liability under the law.